tensorleap/tensorleap/examples/mnist/README.md

 # Results Analysis

-By using TL Dashboard functionality, we can plot the training progress, visualize the metadata vs performance to find correlations and trends.
+By using Tensorleap Dashboard functionality, we can plot the training progress as well as visualize how key performance metrics distributed over various metadata to find correlations and trends.

 **Average Euclidean Difference Metadata and Average Loss**

-We plot the samples' average loss vs the samples' Euclidean difference metadata (per class).
-We expect that for samples that are further than their class average examplar, the loss will be higher.
+We plot how the samples' loss distributed over the samples' Euclidean difference metadata (per class).
+We expect that for samples that are further than their class average exemplar, the loss will be higher.
 Consequently, the network will be less capable of generalizing on these deviated samples.

 <img alt="img_16.png" src="images/img_6.png"/>

-- We see the trend in line with our expectations, as the Euclidean difference increases, the average loss increases.
+- We see the trend in line with our expectations, as the Euclidean difference increases, the loss increases.

 - The Euclidean difference from the class examplar is calculated as follows: